mmistakes/minimal-mistakes/_posts/reads/2016-01-20-dream-year-by-ben-arment.md

 __Update February 2016:__ _The [Dream Year](http://www.dreamyear.net/) site
-no longer works, which I presume means the consulting company is now defunct (I never intended to hire them anyway).
+no longer works, which I presume means the consulting company is now defunct (I never intended to hire them).
 Regardless, I think there is a lot of useful information in his book for those who want to pursue their dream.
 In a nutshell, make it one of your top priorities._